 My friend lost everything he had, in an instant – like Job, in the Old Testament.
-An unforeseen, unscrupulous, devious 3rd party event shut down his business.
-In one day, he lost all of his income, money, and assets.
+Nefarious maneuvers by greedy investors stole his “Intellectual Property” – Worth Millions of Dollars – which closed his business.
+In one day (after the Sheriff served him with a “Cease & Desist” Court Order, because the Master Distributor’s Bankruptcy voided my friend’s 6-Stae Distributorship) my friend lost all of his income, money, and assets.
 He was broke.

 One of the father’s 3 young sons said that he was hungry.
 The sons’ ages seemed to range from 4 to 8.
 The father said that they might have to share their breakfast.
 Obviously, the father did not have enough money to pay for his kids’ breakfasts.

 My friend left, without ordering breakfast.
 It was the only money he had.
 Funny thing, he didn’t feel hungry.
 He felt good.
 He didn’t know why he did that.
-He didn’t plan on doing it.
-He recalled Christ’s comment about love: “By this, shall all men know that you are my disciple, if you love one another, as I have loved you.” -unconditionally.
+He didn’t plan on doing that.
+He recalled Christ’s comment about love: “By this, shall all men know that you are my disciple, if you love one another, as I have loved you.” (unconditionally)

-The Above YouTube Music Video Captures the Essence of the Blog Post Message to Sacrifice & Share
+The Above YouTube Music Video Captures an aspect of the Blog Post Message that to Sacrifice & Share Requires COURAGE

 Sharing something, without asking anything in return, is also an ACT OF LOVE.
 That’s the essence of Christ’s Mission on earth. – like my friend at Mc D’s: “Loving one another, as Christ Loves us”.